halirutan/Mathematica-SE-Tools/README.md

 On the right, you see how the palette looks under Ubuntu Linux.
 The buttons give you access to the following features:

 - The `Image` button lets you upload any selected graphics, cell, selected region as an image.
 - The `Image (pp)` does the same but uses a pixel perfect version.
-This is only available under Windows and Mac OSX
+This is only available under Windows and mac OS.
 - The `Selected Cell` button works when you have selected one or more *cell brackets*.
-It will encode the *code* as an image and upload it to Stack Exchange.
-This image can then easily be decoded again and you get the exact same code on your local machine
+It will encode the *cell expression* as an image and upload it to Stack Exchange.
+This image can then easily be decoded again, and you get the exact same cells on your local machine.
 - The `Selected Notebook` button works equivalently with the difference, that it will encode a whole notebook into an image

 All upload buttons copy appropriate markdown-code, URL's or *Mathematica snippets into your clipboard after uploading the data, so that you can directly paste it into your Stack Exchange post.